-You might be able to seek compensation if a doctor or hospital’s negligence caused your child’s cerebral palsy.
-A cerebral palsy lawyer who serves Tempe, Arizona, can help.
+A diagnosis of cerebral palsy can seem confusing, devastating, and overwhelming.
+You may feel like you don’t know where to turn.
+It’s important to know that the Arizona Birth Injury Lawyers are available to help.
+You may be able to seek compensation if a doctor or hospital’s negligence caused your child’s cerebral palsy.
 You can seek to recover medical expenses, the cost of equipment, and other losses.

 Call the Birth Injury Lawyers Group today at (800) 222-9529 for a free case review.
 You can focus your time and attention on taking care of your child while a Tempe cerebral palsy lawyer handles your legal matters.

 For a free legal consultation with Tempe Cerebral Palsy lawyer, call 1-800-222-9529

 Cerebral palsy is one of the most common disabilities affecting American children.
 The condition arises from damage to the motor areas of the brain.
 Most patients have one of these four kinds of cerebral palsy:

 This form of cerebral palsy accounts for about 75% to 80% of all cerebral palsy patients.
 The spastic muscles force the person into awkward and painful positions, like tightly clenched fists and feet locked in the “tiptoe” position.

 With this type of cerebral palsy, the child cannot control the movement of their muscles.
 The arms and legs can move excessively, causing difficulty with balance and walking.